chloealbright/DevHiveMind/Companies/Interview/CV.md

 Dear Company Recruitment,

 After researching your company and its commitment to [Company Value or Goal], I am eager to apply for the Full-Stack Engineer position.
-As a Full-Stack Engineer with experience in developing and maintaining web applications along  supporting other  software engineers as BSA, I am confident that I would be a strong fit for this role because I love to process of strategizing like I don't really consider myself a engineer I feel like more of a Software Carpenter the way see Software development is like your building a physical architecture but in the digital space.
-Like for example building data models & defining & mapping out the functionality almost like building a blueprint of your software that is why I eventually want to go from software  software architect.
+As a Full-Stack Engineer with experience in developing and maintaining web applications along  supporting other  software engineers as BSA, I am confident that I would be a strong fit for this role because I love to process of strategizing and designing and building data models along with mapping out the functionality of a application almost like how a architect would build a building based on a blueprint they created that on of the reason why I consider myself a software carpenter who will become a software architect.

-I'm enthusiastic about applying for the Full-Stack Engineer position.
-With a background in developing and maintaining web applications and supporting fellow software engineers as a BSA, I'm confident in my suitability for this role.
-My approach to software development is akin to that of a Software Carpenter—I view it as crafting a digital architecture, constructing data models, defining functionalities, and essentially creating a blueprint for software.
-This perspective fuels my aspiration to evolve into a software architect.
+After researching your company and its commitment to [Company Value or Goal], I am eager to apply for the Full-Stack Engineer position.
+With a background in developing and maintaining web applications, as well as supporting fellow software engineers in a Business Systems Analyst (BSA) capacity, I am confident in my ability to excel in this role.

+I love to process of strategizing and designing and building data models along with mapping out the functionality of a application almost like how a architect would build a building based on a blueprint they created, that is one of the reason why I consider myself a software carpenter who will become a software architect.

+I am passionate about the process of strategizing, designing, and constructing data models, coupled with mapping out the functionality of an application.
+This parallels the way an architect builds a structure based on a meticulously crafted blueprint.
+This is a key factor in why I identify as a software carpenter, aspiring to evolve into a seasoned software architect.

 I follow the mantra “become better than you were yesterday.”